For a downloadable PDF version of this guide CLICK HERE!

 The tank is a great spot to take a break, have a snack, and enjoy the vantage point.
 The view looking back to the west (the direction you came from) is especially spectacular.

 The Tinaja is the end of the official Calico Tanks Trail.
 If you’re up for an additional challenge and some more adventuring you can scramble to the summit of Calico Tanks Peak.
 From the Tinaja, there is no marked trail to the summit.
 The easiest route is to head northeast around the tank and begin scrambling up the sandstone face.

 An American Flag marks the summit (Route marker #4 on the map).
 At the flag, a box containing a “Sign In Registry” and a collection of items left by previous hikers await you.
 Sign in and enjoy the scenic vista before returning to Sandstone Quarry Parking Lot by retracing your steps back down the same trail.

 Thank you for choosing Epic Trip Adventures as your guide.
 We are committed to continually updating our guides to be as relevant and accurate as possible.
 If you have feedback to improve this guide please leave it in the comments below.

-We also want to hear about your Rawson Lake adventures.
+We also want to hear about your Calico Tanks adventures.
 If you have stories, pictures or even a link to your own adventure video please share them below!

 Have fun out there!